You have seen most of Java building blocks now. They are:

-All of the above should be named appropriately so the program is easy to understand and maintain.
-Below are the conventions of all identifiers:
+All identifiers should be named appropriately so the program is easy to understand and maintain.
+Below are the conventions:

-Names must start with a letter or the underscore '_' , and the remaining characters must be letters, numbers, or underscores.
+Names must start with a letter or the underscore '_' , and the remaining characters must be letters, numbers, or underscores(alphanumeric).

 Spaces are not permitted inside names.
 (You can use uppercase letters to denote word boundaries, as in milesPerGallon.
 This naming convention is called camel case because the uppercase letters in the middle of the name look like the humps of a camel.)